top of page

 Audition Procedures

-Singing: Please prepare a one-minute selection of a song that is similar to the character for which you are auditioning.
-Please do not sing a song from Frog and Toad.
+Vocal Audition: Please prepare one 30-60 second musical theatre song in a comedic style.
+Please do not sing a song from Urinetown.
 An accompanist will be provided at auditions.
 Please bring your clearly labeled sheet music in a book or a binder.

-Dance: Arrive dressed to dance.
-Dance shoes (character shoes, ballet slippers, or jazz slippers) are recommended but not required.
+Dance Audition: Arrive dressed to move.
+Dance shoes (character shoes, ballet slippers, or jazz slippers) are recommended, but not required.

 Other Information:

-Rehearsals: Rehearsals will begin early-May and Weekday rehearsals run Monday-Thursday evenings, while weekend rehearsals will typically take place on Saturday or Sunday from 12-4pm.
+Rehearsals: Rehearsals will begin in late August.
+Weekday rehearsals run Monday-Thursday evenings, while weekend rehearsals will typically take place on Saturday or Sunday from 12 - 4pm.
 Rehearsal times are subject to change and we request that you thoroughly indicate all weekday, weekend, and holiday conflicts on your Conflict Calendar.
-Actors must be available for tech week and all performances (July 11 – 27).

-Load-in and Tech rehearsals will take place the week of July 6th (more information to come).
-Brush-up rehearsals will be held between performance weekends on July 17th and 24th.
+Load-in and Tech rehearsals will take place the weekend of October 24th.
+Brush-up rehearsals will be held between performance weekends at the discretion of the directing and stage management teams.
+These would be held on November 6th and 13th.

 Shoes & Makeup: Cast members are responsible for obtaining the proper footwear for rehearsals and performances.
 For health reasons, cast must also supply their own makeup.
 Exceptions may be made for those few characters requiring specialty makeup.
 RMT will provide a designer who will meet with the cast to explain the concepts, color palette and application techniques.

 Our Commitment to Equitable & Accessible Theatre Practices: RMT is committed to creating an artistic environment where diverse voices are promoted, supported, and celebrated.
-The production team is committed to casting individuals 18 years of age and older from all backgrounds, identities, body types, and abilities.
+The production team is committed to casting individuals of all ages, backgrounds, identities, body types, and abilities.
 RMT acknowledges the financial commitment of participating in community theatre.
 Through the Sonie Mathew Scholarship Fund, RMT may be able to offer support to volunteers who may need assistance in offsetting costs, such as membership dues, travel expenses, stage makeup, dance shoes, etc. The production team will also lead efforts to coordinate carpool options where needed.

 Important Notes on Casting: